Welcome to International Graduate Program in Science for Innovative Leaders (PSIL) Web Page 2021

 Figure 2: Curriculum concept of PSIL

 The student enrolled in PSIL should complete both the Master and Doctoral Courses.
-The standard period of study is five years (two years for the Master Course and three years for the Doctoral Course) for students who enroll in this program after graduation of a bachelor course and three years for students who enroll in this program after graduation of a Master course.
+The standard period of study is five years (two years for the Master Course and three years for the Doctoral Course).
 But the period could be shortened, depending on his/her achievements during the course.
 The student should fulfill the Graduate Major requirements of their department (degree completion requirements for both the Master and Doctoral Courses) as well as those specific requirements from IGP(A).
 The latter requirements are indicated below.

 Specific Requirements/Recommendations for the PSIL

 - Science Colloquium I is required during the Master Course period.
 (1 credit)